MicrosoftDocs/power-pages-docs/power-pages-docs/admin/admin-center-security.md

 **Anonymous access enabled** shows the number of websites where anonymous access is allowed for certain tables in Microsoft Dataverse.
 It means that these sites have at least one table permission that allows anonymous users to have access to the data.
 More information: [Table permissions](../security/assign-table-permissions.md)

-Select **View details** to see the review anonymous access setting for each website.
+Select **View details** to see the review the anonymous access setting for each website.

 ### Web Application Firewall disabled